Upgrading the Hyperscale Compliance Orchestrator (Docker Compose)

 Ensure your mount are configured and accessible, before running a job.

-in your docker-compose.yaml.
-If a previous mount exists on another location, unmount it and re-mount to the right directory e.g. if a mount point exists with namestaging_area
+If upgrading to version 24.0 (and onwards) , ensure that the location mounted on the Hyperscale host is the same as the one mapped to/etc/hyperscalein your docker-compose.yaml.
+If a previous mount exists on another location, unmount it and re-mount to the right directory e.g. if a mount point exists with namestaging_areaat path/mnt/provision/staging_area, execute the following commands and restart the containers.-

 If NFS file server is used as staging server execute this command: